Clean Water

 Using dirty water is very dangerous and can make people sick.
 Quite a few diseases are spread through dirty water – like cholera, diarrhoea, dysentery, hepatitis A, typhoid and polio.

 In some countries, people must travel very far to get water.
 Usually, the women and children fetch water while the men are at work.
 These women and children may spend up to 8 hours per day walking.
-This means they don’t have as much opportunity to do other things – such as going to school or earning an incomeMoney received from different sources.
-This can be from jobs, tips, a business or investments.
+This means they don’t have as much opportunity to do other things – such as going to school or earning an income.

 A Day In The Life Of Aysha